rust-lang/rust/active/0000-undefined-struct-layout.md

-[the Grsecurity suite](http://grsecurity.net/) of security enhancements to the Linux kernel provides [`GRKERNSEC_RANDSTRUCT`](http://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Randomize_layout_of_sensitive_kernel_structures) which randomises "sensitive kernel datastructures" at compile time.
+[the Grsecurity suite](http://grsecurity.net/) of security enhancements to the Linux kernel provides [`GRKERNSEC_RANDSTRUCT`](http://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#Randomize_layout_of_sensitive_kernel_structures) which randomises "sensitive kernel data structures" at compile time.

 Notably, Rust's `enum`s already have undefined layout, and provide the `#[repr]` attribute to control layout more precisely (specifically,